frenda717/CKAD/Udemy Mock Exams/Udemy-Mock04.md

     Apply the manifest, it should be up and running.

-11. For this scenario, we have already deployed an application in the global-space.
+11. (Create Ingress) For this scenario, we have already deployed an application in the global-space.
 Inspect them and create an ingress resource with name ingress-resource-xnz to make the application available at /eat on the Ingress service.
 Use ingress class of nginx.

     Also, make use of following annotation fields: -